 Often described as a political thriller, the ‘Mystery of the Sea,’ published in 1902, sees Stoker dabble into the politics of the Spanish-American war as well as the sixteenth-century war between England and Spain.
 A young man who was only seeking a nice, quiet vacation in Aberdeenshire is plagued by terrible visions and premonitions, signaling a tenuous possession of some kind of prophetic vision that aids him in his quest to find a treasure sent passed over from the Spaniards during the English-Spanish war of the sixteenth century.

 A love story with an American Heiress adds a tinge of romance, and the prevailing of the essentially Anglo-Saxon forces forming solidarity between English and American actors over Spanish kidnappers is symbolic of Stoker’s own political leanings.
 It uses thrilling events to explore themes like national identity and changing concepts of womanhood.
 ‘The Mystery of the Sea‘ was

 published with very favorable reviews, although it has been heavily overshadowed by Dracula.

 Dracula would pose a great invasive threat that reflects the typical Victorian Englishman’s anxieties about the ethnicities, nationalities, and tribes within the fringes of the British empire.
-Dracula’s defeat at the hands of Van Helsing and his associates not only marks the elimination of a present danger to the lives of regular Englishmen, but also the elimination of foreign threats, the possible sprouting of unfavorable sexual proclivities, the corruption of the Englishman, and other threats Dracula possesses.
+Dracula’s defeat at the hands of Van Helsing and his associates marks not only the elimination of a present danger to the lives of regular Englishmen but also the elimination of foreign threats, the possible sprouting of unfavorable sexual proclivities, the corruption of the Englishman, and other threats Dracula possesses.

 This legitimately scary work is not the first about Vampires, but it is the most enduring within the public consciousness, inspiring numerous adaptations in film, drama, and a host of other mediums.